AgileVentures/av-static-website/source/blog_articles/2017-09-19-av-ecosystem-review-gem-polishing.html.markdown

 For some reason it's being downcased?
 Well I'll just go with the downcase then.
 Hmm, I guess I'm restricted as to how I use the label method on the Rails form.
 I thought I could just replace `:url` with the text that I wanted, but no go.
 I switch back to url and try to fill in the field "Url", but no and also no joy for `project[source_repositories_attributes][0][url]` or `project_source_repositories_attributes_0_url`.

-What I can see when I debug and inspect the html that capybara is seeing is that even though I have JavaScript enabled, it does not seem like the dynamic form fields are being created.
+What I can see when I debug and inspect the HTML that capybara is seeing is that even though I have JavaScript enabled, it does not seem like the dynamic form fields are being created.
 Instead I see this:

 ```html
 <div class=\"links form-group\">